 A wanted outlaw in Spain, Puss in Boots learns in a bar about the magic beans in the guarded possession of Jack and Jill.
 He attempts to steal the beans but is upstaged by a masked thief before both of them are driven off.
 Pursuing the thief, Puss in Boots finds that she is none other than the famous Kitty Softpaws.
 Kitty reveals that she works for Humpty Dumpty whereupon Puss in Boots walks out.
 He and Humpty grew up as children in the same orphanage in San Ricardo but while Puss in Boots was acclaimed a hero for his bravery, Humpty Dumpty fell into a life of crime and dishonour.
 Humpty pleads with Puss in Boots that he wants to make up for the past.
 He persuades Puss in Boots to join him and Kitty in stealing the beans from Jack and Jill in a daring raid.
 They then plant the magic beans and grow a giant beanstalk that reaches to the kingdom in the clouds where they set forth to steal the golden eggs.

 Puss in Boots is a spinoff from DreamWorks mega-successful Shrek franchise.
 The series began with Shrek (2001), which proved to be DreamWorks’ biggest hits with its playfully offbeat approach to fairytales and was one film that all seemed to enjoy.
 DreamWorks subsequently spun this off into three sequels of ever-weakening quality – Shrek 2 (2004), Shrek the Third (2007) and Shrek Forever After (2010).
 As the sequels progressed, the films seemed to be stretching the appeals of the original more and more thinly, allowing the premise to become overrun by inane audience-pleasing humour.
 Introduced in Shrek 2, Puss in Boots, voiced by Antonio Banderas, was a bright sparks of originality and became a fixture of the series thereafter.
-With most having acknowledged that the rest of the Shrek franchise has run out of creative steam, Puss in Boots has now been spun out into his own film (and possible franchise given the reasonable box-office success of the film).
+With most having acknowledged that the rest of the Shrek franchise has run out of creative steam, Puss in Boots has now been spun out into his own film (although the mentioned franchise has failed to emerge despite the reasonable box-office success of the film).